dananjohnson/dana-v2/_posts/2018-03-06-managing-complex-color-schemes-with-sass.md

 title: Managing complex color schemes with Sass
 ---

-Designing for print means having nearly total control over the look of each component.
-A logical design system is critical to making a product that is comprehendible and pleasing to viewers, and we use InDesign’s paragraph, character, and object styles extensively to achieve this.
-But working in a static medium means that when the pieces of the design don’t quite fit, they can be tweaked individually to work.
+Designing for print, as I often do, means having nearly total control over the look of each component.
+When the pieces of the design don’t quite fit, they can be tweaked individually to work.
 Each layout can be fully art-directed.

-This isn’t the case when building a report for the Web.
-(Or at least shouldn’t be — you could, if you really wanted to, bloat your CSS with properties for elements like `#my-one-of-a-kind-div-26` or `.is-four-columns-wide-and-comes-before-an-img-but-not-a-figure`.)
-Art direction for the Web has come a long way, but frontend development remains fundamentally a practice of defining the rules and letting the chips fall where they may.
+This isn’t the case when building Web interfaces.
+(Or at least shouldn’t be — you could, I suppose, write CSS with properties for elements like `#my-one-of-a-kind-div-26` or `.is-four-columns-wide-and-comes-before-an-img-but-not-a-figure`.)
+Art direction on the Web has come a long way, but front-end development remains fundamentally a practice of defining the rules and letting the chips fall where they may.
 And that’s fine: it pushes us to think about design modularly, with benefits for maintenance, performance, and design coherence.
 And for perfectionists like myself, it releases us from endlessly pushing elements around on a page to find the perfect layout.

 ---